 Responsibilities and procedures for the management, operation and ongoing security and availability of all data and information processing facilities must be established.

-In summary these state that personal data shall:
+In summary these state that personal data shall be:

 "Staff", "students" and "other data subjects" may include past, present and potential members of those groups.

 "Other data subjects" and "third parties" may include contractors, suppliers, contacts, referees, friends or family members.

 "Processing" refers to any action involving personal information, this includes emailing collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 “Data Subjects” refers to any natural person whose personal data the University processes or is likely to process.

 “Data Protection Law” in the UK principally refers to the 2018 Data Protection Act (‘the Act’).
 The EU General Data Protection Regulation (GDPR) was introduced in 2018 with the intention of harmonising data protection legislation across the European Union.